DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 ### 27 - Linear Regression Basics {-}

-1) Obtain parameter estimates of a simple linear regression model given a sample of data.
+1) Obtain parameter estimates of a simple linear regression model, given a sample of data.

 2) Interpret the coefficients of a simple linear regression.